 - Social support and support groups.
-It’s important that you get the chance to talk with people who are going through the same things you are.
-Your family or friends may be able to help you get treatment and deal with your symptoms.
+It's important that you get the chance to talk with people who are going through the same things you are.
+Your family or friends may be able to support you.

 - Medicines.
 These may help relieve symptoms like sleep problems, chronic pain, and headaches.
 Medicine can also help if you have anxiety, depression, or memory problems.
 Talk with your doctor about what medicines might be best for you.
 Also ask which medicines you should not take.

 What you can do

 Here are some ways you can help yourself:

 - Get plenty of sleep, and take it easy during the day.
 Rest is the best way to recover.